Helson's conjecture for smooth numbers: Euler product results

 \section{Euler product results}

-In this section, we collect useful results on (random) Euler products.
-The main results of interest, Lemma~\ref{l:Euler product on half line} and Theorem~\ref{t:new ep bound}, give estimates for random Euler products which will later be key to the proofs of Theorems~\ref{t:small u upper bound},~\ref{t:middle large y} and~\ref{t:middle small y}.
-The main feature of these results (different from most other work in the area) is that we are working on the line $\Re(s) = \alpha/2$ instead of the line $\Re (s) = 1/2$, due to the smoothness condition and saddle point feature.
+In this section, we collect useful results on partial Euler products.
+The main results of interest, Lemmas~\ref{l:exp result moderate y},~\ref{l:exp for small y}, and ~\ref{l:Euler product on half line}, give estimates for random Euler products which will later be key to the proofs of Theorems~\ref{Thm: main quantitative},~\ref{t: small y} and~\ref{t:small u upper bound}, respectively.
+The main feature of these results (different from most other work in the area) is that they study the partial Euler products off the line $\Re(s) = 1/2$.
+Despite this, we will find that our results always beat the ``trivial bound'' in certain cases.
+It may be helpful for the reader to observe that, for any $\sigma > 0$, we have

+by expanding out the square and applying orthogonality.
+Note that we can exchange the order of summation and expectation due to the fact that our sums are absolutely bounded.
+Therefore, if we use Cauchy--Schwarz to bound the first absolute moment in equation~\eqref{equ:triangle}, this delivers a bound analogous to Rankin's trick (with an additional logarithmic factor from the Perron integral).
+We now prove a result that will allow us to directly evaluate the first moment of our Euler product integrals which we will use in the proof of Theorem~\ref{Thm: main quantitative}.
+In particular, so long as $\sigma$ isn't too small, this result will give a saving over the trivial bound for the first moment, since it shows that $\E |F_y (\sigma/2+it)|$ is significantly smaller than $\sqrt{\E|F_y (\sigma / 2 + it)|^2} = \zeta(\sigma, y)^{1/2}$.

+\begin{lemma}[Main expectation result] Let $f$ be a Steinhaus random multiplicative function, let $\beta$ be a real number such that $|\beta| \leq 2$, say.
+Suppose also that $t \in \R$, and $0 < \sigma \leq 2$, then we have

+where the implied constant is absolute. \end{lemma} \begin{remark} The error term in this result becomes very large when $\sigma$ is very small, in particular when $\sigma \ll \frac{1}{\log y}$, corresponding to inefficiency in the Taylor expansion of the logarithm.
+When one takes $\sigma = \alpha(x,y)$, this corresponds to an inefficiency in the range $y \ll \log x$.
+This is a manifestation of the change in the anatomy of smooth numbers, where, for $y \ll \log x$ a typical integer has prime factors that occur with high multiplicity. \end{remark} \begin{proof} The result proceeds similarly to previous results for similar quantities, such as~\cite[Euler Product Result 1]{Harperlargevalue}.
+We first note that, for any $t \in \R$, we have

+which follows from translation invariance in law.
+Expanding out the definition of $F_y (\sigma / 2)$ and using the fact that the individual Euler factors are independent, we have